TYPO3-Documentation/t3docs-wiki-migration/output_pages/RenderingRestOnWindows.rst

 The TYPO3 templates are available for the time being from a dedicated Git repository.
-If you did not yet configure your environment for using Git, please do so using one of the Git Tutorials [outdated link].
+If you did not yet configure your environment for using Git, please do so using one of the `Git
+Tutorials </wiki/index.php?title=Contribution_Walkthrough_Tutorials&action=edit&redlink=1>`__
+[not available anymore].

-The template projects is available from git://git.typo3.org/Documentation/RestTools.git [outdated link].
+The template projects is available from git://git.typo3.org/Documentation/RestTools.git [not available anymore].
 Clone that repository and move into it:

 ::

-   $ git clone git://git.typo3.org/Documentation/RestTools.git [outdated link]
+   $ git clone git://git.typo3.org/Documentation/RestTools.git [not available anymore]
    $ cd RestTools

 Move down one more sub-folder and run the provided installer: